-- are introduced in the context of engineering economic analysis and project evaluation.
-Introduction to event-driven structured programming. - ENCE 203 Computation Methods in Civil Engineering II (3) Prerequisites: MATH 241 and ENES 220.
-Co-requisite: MATH 246.
-For ENCE majors only.
+ENCE 203 Computation Methods in Civil Engineering II (3) Prerequisites: MATH 241, ENES 220, and permission of department.
+Corequisite: MATH 246.
 Formerly ENCE 301.
 Elementary numerical analysis: roots of equations, systems of linear algebraic equations, curve fitting, integration, and solution of ordinary differential equations.
-Numerical techniques are presented in the context of engineering applications, and example problems are solved using a variety of computer-based tools (structure programming, spreadsheet, and computational/symbolic processing software packages). - ENCE 300 Fundamentals of Engineering Materials (3) Two hours of lecture and one hour of laboratory per week.
-Preor co-requisite: ENES 220.
+Numerical techniques are presented in the context of engineering applications, and example problems are solved using a variety of computer-based tools (structure programming, spreadsheet, and computational/symbolic processing software packages).

+ENCE 300 Fundamentals of Engineering Materials (3) Two hours of lecture and one hour of laboratory per week.
+Pre- or corequisite: ENES 220 and permission of department.
 Properties and constitution of the principal materials used in civil engineering.
-Laboratory tests for these properties, interpretation of test results and of specifications. - ENCE 302 Probability and Statistics for Civil Engineers (3) Prerequisites: ENCE 203 and MATH 246.
-For ENCE majors only.
-Introductory probability and statistics course, probability theory, distributions, random variables, statistical analysis, confidence intervals, and hypothesis testing. - ENCE 315 Introduction to Environmental Engineering (3) Prerequisites: (CHEM 103 or CHEM 133); and PHYS 161.
-Not open to ENGR students who have completed ENCE 221.
-Formerly ENCE 221.
+Laboratory tests for these properties, interpretation of test results and of specifications.

+ENCE 302 Probability and Statistics for Civil Engineers (3) Prerequisites: ENCE 203, MATH 246, and permission of department.
+Introductory probability and statistics course, probability theory, distributions, random variables, statistical analysis, confidence intervals, and hypothesis testing.

+ENCE 315 Introduction to Environmental Engineering (3) Prerequisites: CHEM 103 or CHEM 133; PHYS 161, and permission of department.
 Physical, chemical, and biological systems relating to the quality of land, water, and air environments.
-Current environmental pollution problems will be examined and methods of pollution abatement discussed. - ENCE 320 Engineering Project Management (3) Prerequisite: permission of department.
-For ENCE majors only.
-A course designed to expose students to the techniques of engineering project management and to develop analytical skills necessary on the management side of engineering projects.
-Topics include economic analysis, project screening and selection, organizational and project structure, scheduling, budgeting, resource management, life cycle costing, and project control. - ENCE 330 Basic Fluid Mechanics (3) Prerequisites: ENES 220; ENES 221; and PHYS 262.
+Current environmental pollution problems will be examined and methods of pollution abatement discussed.

+ENCE 320 Introduction to Engineering Project Management (3) Prerequisite: permission of department.
+The principles and techniques of managing engineering and construction projects are presented from the conceptual phase, through design and construction, to completion and close out.
+Students will develop the general knowledge and awareness necessary on the management side of engineering projects.
+Topics include project initiation, estimating, budgeting, developing work plans, scheduling, tracking work, design coordination, construction coordination, quality management, managing teams, communications, managing conflict and close out.

+ENCE 330 Basic Fluid Mechanics (3) Prerequisites: ENES 220, ENES 221, PHYS 262, and permission of department.
 The study of fluids at rest and in motion.
 Principles of viscous and turbulent flow.
 Impulse and momentum concepts.
 Pumps, turbines and meters.
-Dimensional analysis and laws of similarity. - ENCE 340 Fundamentals of Soil Mechanics (3) Prerequisite: ENES 220.
-For ENCE majors only.
+Dimensional analysis and laws of similarity.

+ENCE 340 Fundamentals of Soil Mechanics (3) Prerequisite: ENES 220 and permission of department.
 Introductory study of soils in civil engineering.
 Soil origin, phase relationships and classification schemes.
 Soil hydraulics: capillary, effective stress, permeability and seepage considerations.
 Basic stress distribution theories and soil consolidation-settlement analysis.
-Integration of shear strength evaluation with slope stability analysis. - ENCE 353 Introduction to Structural Analysis (3) Prerequisite: ENES 220.
-Co-requisite: ENCE 203.
-For ENCE majors (09080) only.
+Integration of shear strength evaluation with slope stability analysis.

+ENCE 353 Introduction to Structural Analysis (3) Prerequisite: ENCE 220 and permission of department.
+Corequisite: ENCE 203.
 Credit will be granted for only one of the following: ENCE 255 or ENCE 353.
 Formerly ENCE 255.
 Methods of analysis of statically determinate and indeterminate structures for fixed and moving loads.
-Equations of equilibrium and compatability.
+Equations of equilibrium and compatibility.
 Influence lines, shear and moment envelopes.
-Analysis of forces and deflections in structures by methods of moment distribution, consistent deformation, and virtual work. - ENCE 355 Introduction to Structural Design (3) Prerequisite: ENCE 300.
-For ENCE majors only.
+Analysis of forces and deflections in structures by methods of moment distribution, consistent deformation, and virtual work.

+ENCE 355 Introduction to Structural Design (3) Prerequisite: ENCE 300 and permission of department.
 Structural design of members for buildings and bridges subjected to tensions, compression, shear and bending.
 Materials: structural steel and reinforced concrete.
-Design of welded and bolted connections.
-Placement of reinforcing bars in concrete members. - ENCE 370 Fundamentals of Transportation Engineering (3) Prerequisites: MATH 141 and PHYS 262.
+Design of welded and botted connections.
+Placement of reinforcing bars in concrete members.

+ENCE 370 Fundamentals of Transportation Engineering (3) Prerequisites: MATH 141, PHYS 262, and permission of department.
 Engineering problems of transportation by highways, airways, pipelines, railways, and waterways.
 Elementary dynamics of traffic and functional consideration of routes and terminals.

+ENCE 386 Experiential Learning (3-6) Prerequisite: Learning Proposal approved by the Office of Experiential Learning Programs, faculty sponsor, and student's internship sponsor.
+Junior standing.